A merry heart doeth good like a medicine…

 2) Drink less alcohol (yeah, bummer, we know) and quit smoking.
 Alcohol is very rich in calories.
 You may, however, allow yourself a glass or two of red wine: it contains catechins and reservatrol (natural substances which improve “good” HDL cholesterol).

 3) Get active!
-Seriously, do some exercise (running, swimming) every day.
+Seriously, do some exercise (running, swimming, walking) every day.
 Doing 30 minutes of activity 5 days a week will significantly lower your risk of heart disease.
 Fit it in where you can.

 4) Manage your weight: Overweight leads to the higher risk of coronary heart disease.

 5) Regularly check your heart rate.
 There is a wide variety of ways — both stationary and mobile, manual and electronic — to do so.
 The HEALBE GoBe2 Smart Band worn on your wrist monitors your heart rate while you are asleep, at rest, or doing some physical activity — no uncomfortable around-the-chest straps required.
 Moreover, GoBe2 registers any disturbances in your heart rate while you’re sleeping and reports those to you through our HEALBE App.

 6) Regularlycheck your blood pressure.
 Both systolic and diastolic blood pressures are not static and undergo natural variations from one heartbeat to another as well as throughout the day.
 HEALBE GoBe2 can show your blood pressure at rest, which is measured through the physical activity index and heart rate.
 All you need is just to press a button to check it out.